-The length of time it takes for you to get out of debt will depend on your financial situation.
+The length of time it takes for you to get rid of debt will depend on your financial situation.
 If you have a solid income, you might be able to get out of debt in a year.
 If you have low income it might take longer, but that doesn’t mean it’s not possible (although you might want to consider taking on two jobs…but that’s for another article).
 This guide offers good suggestions on how you can go about becoming debt free.
 However, there may be other options you would like to explore, such as debt consolidation.
 In any case, it’s always good to make an appointment with a qualified professional who can help you with your personal financial situation so you can tell them about yourself, your habits, and what’s holding you back.

 Step By Step G.O.O.D Action Plan

 As important as it is to have a plan it’s just as important to stick to it.
 The plan alone won’t solve your debt, but action will.
 Depending on how much debt has been accumulated, your plan could take months or even years to accomplish.
 It is important to realize that the end result will far outweigh the sacrifices you must make now to stick to a good financial plan.
 The following is a step by step action plan to help you get started.

 STEP ONE – Understanding Your Current Financial Obligations

 Action Item 1: Make a list of your most important monthly living expenses that need to be paid first and foremost.